amperity/amperity-docs/shared/terms.rst

 .. term-completion-start

-Completion is a simple percentage of data rows that contain some value within a column.
+Completion is the percentage of non-NULL values within a column.

 .. term-completion-end